nagata-yoshiteru/synerex-client-for-vscode/README.md

 Following options are available for Compatible Synerex Servers / Providers.

+* `Server / Provider Name` Enabled (`synerexClient.[sp-id].enabled`) : Whether to use the Server / Provider correspond to `sp-id`.
+Default value is shown in the Compatible Synerex Servers / Providers table above.
+* `Server / Provider Name` Enable Auto Start (`synerexClient.[sp-id].enableAutoStart`) : Whether to start the Server / Provider correspond to `sp-id` automatically.
+Default value is `true` for all Synerex Servers / Providers.
-* `Server / Provider Name` (`synerexClient.[sp-id]`): Specifies the path to the Server / Provider correspond to `sp-id`.
+* `Server / Provider Name` Path (`synerexClient.[sp-id].path`): Specifies the path to the Server / Provider correspond to `sp-id`.
 If not specified, extension will install it automatically.
-* `Server / Provider Name`Enabled `synerexClient.[sp-id]Enabled` : Whether to use the Server / Provider correspond to `sp-id`.
-Default value is shown in the Compatible Synerex Servers / Providers table above. **Please restart VSCode window after update this option.**

 ### Updating Server